John F. Kennedy: Civil rights movement

 A crowd of over 250,000, predominantly African Americans, gathered in Washington for the civil rights March on Washington for Jobs and Freedom on August 28, 1963.
 Kennedy initially opposed the march, fearing it would have a negative effect on the prospects for the civil rights bills pending in Congress.
 These fears were heightened just prior to the march when FBI Director J. Edgar Hoover presented Kennedy with reports that some of King's close advisers, specifically Jack O'Dell and Stanley Levison, were communists.
 When King ignored the administration's warning, Robert Kennedy authorized the FBI to wiretap King and other leaders of the Southern Christian Leadership Conference.
 Although Kennedy only gave written approval for limited wiretapping of King's phones "on a trial basis, for a month or so," Hoover extended the clearance so his men were "unshackled" to look for evidence in any areas of King's life they deemed worthy.

 The Department of Justice was assigned to coordinate the federal government's involvement in the March on Washington on August 28; several hundred thousand dollars were channeled to the six sponsors of the March.
 To ensure a peaceful demonstration, the organizers and the president personally edited speeches that were inflammatory and collaborated on all aspects related to times and venues.
 Thousands of troops were placed on standby.
 Kennedy watched King's speech on TV and was very impressed.
 The March was considered a "triumph of managed protest," and not one arrest relating to the demonstration occurred.
 Afterwards, the March leaders accepted an invitation to the White House to meet with Kennedy, and photos were taken.
 Kennedy felt that the March was a victory for him as well and bolstered the chances for his civil rights bill.

-Three weeks later, on Sunday, September 15, a bomb exploded at the 16th Street Baptist Church in Birmingham; by the end of the day, four Black children had died in the explosion, and two others were shot to death in the aftermath.
+Three weeks later, on September 15, a bomb exploded at the 16th Street Baptist Church in Birmingham; by the end of the day, four Black children had died in the explosion, and two others were shot to death in the aftermath.
 Due to this resurgent violence, the civil rights legislation underwent some drastic amendments that critically endangered any prospects for passage of the bill, to the outrage of Kennedy.
 He called the congressional leaders to the White House, and by the following day, the original bill, without the additions, had enough votes to get it out of the House committee.
 Gaining Republican support, Senator Everett Dirksen promised the legislation would be brought to a vote preventing a Senate filibuster.
 On July 2, 1964, the guarantees Kennedy proposed in his June 1963 speech became federal law, when President Johnson signed the Civil Rights Act.